infl00p/gobit/ReadMe.md

 # Binance Intelligence terminal

-Warning: The app is still on alpha stage.
+Warning: The app is still on alpha stage

 Intro
 ---
-gobit is a TUI application to interface with Binance, using an undocumented and public Websocket API and fetch abnormal events, like large trades (Buy and Sells over 30k USD) large price changes and large volume changes.
+gobit is a TUI application to interface with Binance, using an undocumented and public Websocket API to fetch abnormal events, like large trades (Buy and Sells over 30k USD - no longer working) large price changes and large volume changes.

 These information can be useful for a small trader that wants to monitor what the whales are doing or wants to catch pump or dump events (sudden rise or fall).

-Additionally the user has the option to subscribe to the aggragated trade feed of pairs, to monitor large maker or taker trades.
-This feature uses the documented websocket API and can be quite
+Additionally the user has the option to subscribe to the aggregated trade feed of pairs, to monitor large maker or taker trades.
+This feature uses the documented websocket API and can be quite resource intensive.

 The application fetches events and writes them in a sqlite database file inside the user os cache directory.
 Additionally logging is enabled by default and all